im-github-training/1-introduction-to-github/.github/steps/1-step.md

 2. **Open a terminal window and do a `git clone`:**
    ![Clone Repo](/.images/image-10.png)

-In the next series of exercises, we will be using this repository to work on a New York Times bestseller.

-## Understanding the Basics

-To begin, let's make sure everything is in order with our repository.
+Now let's make sure everything is in order with our repository.

 To do this, we use the `git status` command which (unsurprisingly) prints out the current status of your repository.